Light and lovely! If traditional fruitcake isn't your thing then you have to try my Citrus Almond Cake!

-This cake uses no milk or butter but rather egg yolks as the main source of fat and moisture, while the whipped eggs whites gently folded into the batter make this cake feather light and omit the need for raising agents and the hint of brandy essence brings in that little touch of Christmas magic!
+This cake uses no milk or butter but rather egg yolks as the main source of fat/moisture and the whipped eggs whites gently folded into the batter add the air to make this cake feather light while the hint of brandy essence brings in that little touch of Christmas magic!

 Be sure to fold in your beaten egg whites in thirds with a spatula and GENTLY for a lovely and light result as that is the only ingredient bringing air and lightness to this cake.